KhalidAbdel/DA-Projects/Heathrow passengers forcast/project_description.md

-This dataset contains passenger numbers through Heathrow airport from 2019 to 2022, and the analysis aims to address the following:
+The dataset contains passenger numbers through Heathrow airport from 2019 to 2022, and the analysis aims to address the following:

 1. Which month tends to be the busiest for Heathrow airport?